open-and-sustainable/prismaid/docs/download-tool.md

 3. **Literature Acquisition** (Download Tool):
    - Download only the screened papers from Zotero collections or URL lists
+   - If using CSV/TSV exports from databases, benefit from automatic problematic URL detection and DOI resolution
+   - Use the enhanced CSV with download status to track acquisition progress
+   - Retry failed downloads using the failed URLs log or enhanced CSV
-   - Organize papers in a structured directory
+   - Organize papers in a structured directory with intelligent metadata-based naming

 4. **Format Conversion** ([Convert Tool](convert-tool)):
    - Convert downloaded papers to text format for analysis